 As a hint, we have completed part of the code for you in findNumberByBinarySearch_prelim.m.
-Check your program is working and you will use it in Part D. For checking your program, you can of course adapt the test program that you have written in Part B for this part.
+Check your program is working and you will use it in Part D.

 Another goal of our investigation is to understand how the average computation time increases within the size of the problem, which in this case, is measured by the length of the vector that contains the numbers.